yanbuatois/discord-js-command-client/README.md

 # Discord.js Command Manager
-Discord.js Command Manager is a Node.js module, used to extend Discord.js's features, and facilitate the commands registration.
+Discord.js Command Manager is a Node.js module, used to extend Discord.js features, and to facilitate commands registration.

 # Installation
 `npm install discord-js-command-manager`